keyeMyria/Coordn8r/README.md

 # Coordn8r

-Application to facilitate all aspects of teamwork, collaboration, and coordination.
+Mobile application created with Flutter to facilitate all aspects of teamwork, collaboration, and coordination.

 ### Currently Under Development
 - Fully functional Sign Up, Log in, and Forgot Password backed with Firebase Authentication.